 Imperial Centre for Cardiovascular Disease Prevention: EAS FHSC

-I am the main software developer for the EAS Familial Hypercholesterolaemia Studies Collaboration (FHSC), an international initiative aiming to generate large scale robust data on how Familial Hypercholesterolaemia (FH) is detected and managed and the clinical consequences of the current practice on outcomes.
+Christophe is the senior software engineer and Data Manager for the EAS Familial Hypercholesterolaemia Studies Collaboration (FHSC), an international initiative aiming to generate large scale robust data on how Familial Hypercholesterolaemia (FH) is detected and managed and the clinical consequences of the current practice on outcomes.

-My role consists in programming and testing the data collection webapp as well as the backend data harmonisation/integrations functions.
-I am interacting with national investigators in order to integrate their requirements and suggestion within the application.
+His role consists in programming and testing the data collection webapp as well as the backend data harmonisation/integrations functions.
+He interacts with national investigators in order to integrate their requirements and suggestions within the application.

 Sheffield University: School of Health and Related Research (SCHARR)

-As part of my Dissertation for the MSc. in Medical Statistics I was involved in the Sheffield Accelerated Value of Information(SAVI) project and more specifically in developing the Expected Value of Sample Information(EVSI) tool.
+As part of his Dissertation for the MSc. in Medical Statistics Christophe was involved in the Sheffield Accelerated Value of Information(SAVI) project and more specifically in developing the Expected Value of Sample Information(EVSI) tool.

 Continuous Update Project

-My main duty consisted in coding SQL queries and designing databases in order to answer epidemiologist`s demands.
-In complement, I programmed the Java 8 application that allows epidemiologists to analyse and manipulate the data.
+His main duty consisted in coding SQL queries and designing databases in order to answer epidemiologist`s demands.
+In complement, he programmed the Java 8 application that allows epidemiologists to analyse and manipulate the data.

-A module developed by me let user generate large datasets(csv, excel) and large reports (rtf, word) directly from the database and via the application.
+A module he developed allowed user generate large datasets(csv, excel) and large reports (rtf, word) directly from the database and via the application.

-Our project being a systematic literature review, the amount of pdf documents in our drives is huge (>13,000), I implemented a pdf library using mongoDB and solr (search engine) to reference these pdf via a java web application (jsf2.2).
+Christophe implemented a pdf library using mongoDB and solr (search engine) to reference these >13,000 pdfs a java web application (jsf2.2)

-It is now possible to do advanced searches on these pdf's text content.
-In an attempt to speed up the process of literature selection by the epidemiologist, I designed a classification algorithm (using regex-text mining and decision tree CART) that automatically exclude studies from a MedLine file.
+In an attempt to speed up the process of literature selection by the epidemiologist, Chrsitophe designed a classification algorithm (using regex-text mining and decision tree CART) that automatically excludes studies from a MedLine file.
 The output of this algorithm is a RIS file that can be imported in reference manager.